MukurtuCMS/Mukurtu-CMS/themes/mukurtu_v4/README.md

 ## Styles

-As it stands, the `css` directory must be pushed up to the repo for the styles to be applied to the live site.
+Currently, the `css` directory must be pushed up to the repo for the styles to be applied to the live site.
 When making changes locally, be sure to run `gulp sass` (to build the styles), or `gulp watch` (while developing) to ensure changes are captured.
 When done, commit all of your changes, including scss, css, templates, or configuration.

 ## Layout